 Developing an Experience that Addresses the Needs of the Caseworker and the Customer: The target user for this experience is within six months of being hired as a public assistance caseworker.
 Though they've observed supervisors during training, they have not yet completed their first unassisted interview.

 Their customers (individual and family food assistance applicants) range in age, financial circumstance, and personal experience with the application process.
 Some have received supplementary assistance for months or years and others are applying for their first time.
 Each customer has a unique story, at times complicated with illness, addiction and compounded needs.

 Experience Backstory: The underlying family narrative is highly-detailed and depicts a realistic financial distress situation.
 This video provides a general outline of their circumstances, and includes context of their time at the intake center leading up to the interview.

 Because virtual reality relies on the user's suspension of disbelief and enthusiastic participation, story credibility is critical.

 "I feel like I've interviewed the real Patricia at least a hundred times.
 The characters you've created here are very real to me - it's so close to what our customers are going through". - Stakeholder Interview

 Barrier-Free Design: Immersive experiences are most intuitive when the interface is as true to real life as technically possible.

-To that end, natural voice recognition allows users to speak directly to the characters and minimal gaze-activated question prompts follow an established CalFresh eligibility interview format and are the only visible graphics in view.
+To that end, natural voice recognition allows users to speak directly to the characters - and minimal, gaze-activated prompts follow an established CalFresh interview sequence and are the only graphics visible during questioning (see example at left).

 360° Office: The interview takes place in a realistic office environment fashioned after the CalFresh intake center in San Diego.